Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

 - Portuguese: 8.7%

-Rhode Island has four professional/semi-professional sports teams in addition to a number of college teams that compete in numerous sports.
+Rhode Island has three professional/semi-professional sports teams in addition to a number of college teams that compete in numerous sports.

 - Providence Bruins – AHL affiliate of the Boston Bruins

 - Rhode Island Rebellion – USA Rugby league team

 - Rhode Island Reds – National Premier Soccer League Team

 - Manufacturing - Jewelry, silverware, electronics, boat building